uelsaigh/lead-routing-system/README.md

    - `priority_level`
    - `routing_reason`
 4. 📝 Results are written back to the same row
-5. 🔔 (Optional) Notifications are sent downstream
+5. 🔔 Notifications are sent downstream

 This structure keeps the workflow predictable and easy to change later.